wavefrontHQ/docs/pages/doc/trace_data_details.md

   <code>application</code>
   </td>
   <td>
-  Name of the instrumented application generated the request.
+  Name of the application the request is sent from.
   </td>
 </tr>
 <tr>